StephenGriffies/StephenGriffies.github.io/_pages/talks.md

 Presentations are a key complement to the peer-review, acting to fully engage the audience and solicit critical feedback.
 Here I offer a small selection of recent presentations on a variety of topics.
-I plan to incorporate more of my recent preesentations in the future.

 </p>